for your injuries.

 - Transcribe any information that you recall about the accident, including photographs.
 Furthermore, it is advised to consult witnesses and record their testimonies.
 This can be easily accomplished with the help of a smartphone recorder.

-- The final step is to contact our team of reputable Bergen County car accident attorneys at Aretsky Law Group P.C.
+- The final step is to contact our team of reputable car accident lawyers based in Bergen County.
 As you can see below, we have a strong track record working with clients who have sustained injuries as a consequence of another party’s negligence in an automobile accident.

 You may be entitled to recover compensation for any medical expenses, lost wages, lost future earnings, and/or pain and suffering you experienced as a result of your car crash.
 Aretsky Law Group, P.C. is committed to helping guide you through each step of your car accident lawsuit, including helping you file your suit in the Bergen County Courthouse located at 10 Main Street in Hackensack.
 Our firm has several local offices throughout New Jersey to help both Bergen County residents and out-of-state individuals who are injured while in New Jersey.